-This publication - reference OIML R 49-1, edition 2000 - was developed by the Subcommittee TC 8/SC 5 Water meters.
-It was approved for final publication by the International Committee of Legal Metrology in 1999 and will be submitted to the International Conference of Legal Metrology in 2000 for formal sanction.
-It supersedes the previous edition dated 1977.
+The original publication - reference OIML R 49-1, Edition 2000 - was developed by the Subcommittee TC 8/SC 5 Water meters.
+It was approved for final publication by the International Committee of Legal Metrology in 1999 and was sanctioned by the International Conference of Legal Metrology in 2000.
+This version superseded the 1977 Edition.
+The present publication - reference OIML R 49-1, Edition 2003 - is an amended reprint of the 2000 Edition with the following changes: